mramshaw/radix-trie/README.md

 In particular, I hope opted for a __Rune__-based approach, rather than a __Byte__-based approach.
 I have opted for lazy structures, which is cheaper in terms of memory requirements but possibly costly in performance terms.
-Also, the original effort was to be as efficient as possible, whereas I am not greatly concerned with efficiency here.
-My goal was an __MVP__ (minimum viable product; meaning a proof-of-concept, demo or spike) for learning purposes.
+Also, the original goal was to be as efficient as possible, whereas I am not greatly concerned with efficiency here.
+My goal is an __MVP__ (minimum viable product; meaning a proof-of-concept, demo or spike) for learning purposes.